Off the Record with James Bell

 Before he took his seat on the Marion Superior Court bench, Judge PJ Dietrick had a decidedly different career as a minor league baseball player.
 Drafted by the Oakland Athletics in the 6th round of the 1984 Major League Baseball Amateur Draft, Judge Dietrick made his way from Medford, Oregon to Tacoma, Washington (with a few stops along the way) as he chased his baseball dreams.
 Join us as host James Bell chats with Judge Dietrick about his past baseball life, including run-ins with stars like Mark McGwire.

 Episode 1: Monica Foster, Indiana Federal Community Defenders

 On this episode of Off the Record, we'll talk to nationally recognized death penalty attorney Monica Foster of Indiana Federal Community Defenders.

-On this episode of Off the Record, we'll talk with Jim Reed, a divorce lawyer, a family lawyer, and a relationship transition lawyer at Bingham Greenebaum Doll LLP in Indianapolis.
+On this episode of Off the Record, we'll talk with Jim Reed, a divorce lawyer, a family lawyer, and a relationship transition lawyer at Dentons Bingham Greenebaum Doll in Indianapolis.